neuravion/mesh-chat-protocol/message-types.md

 There are various types of messages used in mesh-chat applications.
 They each have various functionalities as described below.

 * **chat**: A message broadcast to all of a client's active servers
+* **emote**: A specialized chat message which is broadcasted to all of a client's active servers
 * **whisper**: A message broadcast to a single active server, e.g. `@evan hello`
 * **disconnect**: Informs all active servers that this client has gone offline
 * **nodelisthash**: Used to check for discrepancies in node lists between one node and another